Phiny-sly/trading-project/README.md

 - **Containerization:**
     - [Docker](https://www.docker.com/): Containerization platform for packaging applications and their dependencies.

+- **Build and Dependency Management:**
+    - [Maven](https://maven.apache.org/): Dependency management tool used to streamline the build process.

 ### How to Build and Run the Docker Image: